About Barron Gorge

 Learn more about myrtle rust and how to minimise its spread.

 Barron Gorge National Park is managed by the Traditional Owners, the Djabugay people, and Queensland Parks and Wildlife Service (QPWS).
-A formal Indigenous Land Use Agreement (ILUA) has been registered to ensure that park management and native title interests are properly integrated.
 Read the description of the park's nature, culture and history for more information about the native title determination of the park.
 This national park is part of the Wet Tropics World Heritage Area.

 For tourism information for all regions in Queensland see Queensland Holidays.